differenzkern/type-checking-resources/README.md

 - https://github.com/AndrasKovacs/elaboration-zoo

 ## hindley milner type inference
-- some carnegie mellon ocaml course that always includes a chapter/tutorial about hindley milner inference, but which I can't find right now at the moment
+- some carnegie mellon ocaml course that always includes a chapter/tutorial about hindley milner inference, but which I can't find right now

 ## other interesting stuff